estuary/docs/citi-bike/README.rst

 *Validations* constrain the types and values that documents can take.
    A "longitude" must be a number and fall within the expected range, and "gender" must be a value within the expected enumeration.
 Some properties are ``required``, while others are optional.

-   Flow enforces that all documents of a collection must validate against its schema before they may be added, so that *readers* of a collection don't have to.
-Flow is also able to *translate* many schema constraints ("/begin/station/id must exist and be an integer") into other kinds of schema -- like TypeScript types -- which promotes rigorous type-safety without having to re-check constraints already imposed by the schema.
+Flow enforces that all documents of a collection must validate against its schema before they can be added.

+   Flow is also able to *translate* many schema constraints (e.g. "/begin/station/id must exist and be an integer") into other kinds of schema -- like TypeScript types and SQL constraints -- which promotes end-to-end type safety and a better development experience.

 *Annotations* attach information to locations within the document.
    Here, "title" and "description" give color to elements of the document.
    They're machine-accessible documentation -- which makes it possible to re-use these annotations in transformed versions of the schema.

-   Annotations are perhaps `JSON Schema`_'s most powerful and important feature.
+   Annotations are a powerful feature of JSON Schema.
 Flow extends the JSON Schema specification with additional annotation keywords such as *reduction strategies*, which detail how multiple document instances can be combined together.

 Capturing Rides
 ---------------